-Cassandra and I have witnessed people within our social group who have only listened to an opposing (and not always truthful) side of a dispute, choosing to believe their version without approaching us to hear the other side of the situation.
-I also find it difficult to understand why the majority of ‘friends’ take a neutral stance when they have witnessed years of bullying behaviour from certain people towards us.
+Cassandra and I have witnessed people within our social group who have listened to an opposing (and not always truthful) side of a dispute concerning us, choosing to believe that version without approaching us to hear the other side of the situation.

-This subject has also been raised by clients during consultations so I have researched this further.
+This subject has also been raised by our clients during consultations so these occurrences inspired me to do further research.

 The nature of the human brain and state is basically to look for order and sense to the way they normally see the world.
 The reason people can so easily see faces in shapes or even pieces of toast, is the brain is attuned to look for faces.
 Every sense affects another sense in order in our head – so the sound of eating something or its colour affects taste (think about a crunchy food, or tasting a lemon dessert that is coloured red).
 Smell, interestingly is the least affected by other senses as it goes back more to basic instincts of fear or danger.